Finite-time Convergent Gossiping: Introduction

+\begin{theorem} It is impossible to reach global finite-time convergence to full symmetrization for quantum gossip algorithms over any nontrivial (i.e., $n \neq 2$) quantum networks. \end{theorem} }

+{ In Theorem \ref{propquantum}, by saying global {finite-time} convergence to full symmetrization, we mean that the steady symmetric state consensus (cf., \cite{Mazzarella2013a}) is reached in some finite steps for all initial values as proper quantum states represented by density operators.
+Theorem \ref{propquantum} indicates some strong impossibility of finite-time convergence to symmetric states for quantum gossiping algorithms.
+However, it should be emphasized that, the reduced states of the qubits essentially follow the same dynamics as the classical symmetric gossip algorithms, and therefore we can apply Theorem \ref{thmsym} to conclude that these reduced states will converge to an agreement in finite time if and only if the number of qubits is some power of two.
+This point will be detailed in Section \ref{Sec:Quantum}.

+The authors of \cite{Mazzarella2013a,Mazzarella2013b} have shown some conceptual consistency between the classical and quantum gossip algorithms from a group-theoretic perspective, and it was shown in \cite{Mazzarella2013a} that the asymptotic convergence of quantum gossip algorithms follows the same contraction-mapping analysis as its classical analogue \cite{Boyd2006}.
+For quantum gossip algorithms, the distinction between their finite-time convergence in reduced states and their impossibility of reaching finite-time convergence in symmetric states arises directly from the quantum specificities of the network. }

-\subsection{Paper Organization.}
+\subsection{Paper Organization}

-Section~2 focuses on the analysis of symmetric gossiping.
+Section~\ref{Sec:Symmetric} focuses on the analysis of symmetric gossiping.
 An {\em all-or-nothing} lemma is given for general averaging algorithms for the proof of the necessity statement of Theorem~\ref{thmsym}.
 We also discuss the number of algorithms reaching finite-time convergence.
-Section~3 then turns to asymmetric gossip algorithms.
+Section~\ref{Sec:Asymmetric} then turns to asymmetric gossip algorithms.
 We establish a combinatorial lemma, by which we show the necessary number of node updates.
 We then construct an asymmetric algorithm which converges with the given number of node updates.
-Section~4 discusses the applications of the obtained results to quantum gossip algorithms.
-Finally some concluding remarks are given in Section~5.
+Section~\ref{Sec:Quantum} discusses the application of the obtained results to quantum gossip algorithms and proves Theorem \ref{propquantum} after a brief introductory to quantum states and quantum gossip algorithms.
+Finally some concluding remarks are given in Section~\ref{Sec:Conclusions}.